 - 1. Ensure that property tax values do not diminish from pre-abatement values, including lot splits and tear downs - a.
 Application information should help the auditor track land sales (splits from master parcel) - b.
 Abatements should be reviewed on every 3-5 years to ensure they are not overly inflating neighboring property values through comps.
-The review should include community input. - 18 respondents agreed, 2 respondents disagreed - This is extremely important because it finally closes the 'tear down' loophole.
-It ensures all existing property taxes will continue to be paid even if the structure if torn down.
-It also ensures schools, libraries, children services, etc. will continue to receive existing property taxes prior to the abatement.
-However, fixing the 'tear down' loophole alone will not have any effect on properties with no existing structure.
-We need to fix BOTH the 'tear down' loophole and the 'unlimited cap' loophole.
+The review should include community input. - 15 respondents agreed, 2 respondents disagreed - If a Bldg is removed from a lot then the value is obviously less - Many of these tax abatements are changing homeowner's neighbors, in ways they do not desire.
+Knocking down single family homes in Beautiful, sometimes historic communities and homes and replacing them with modern structures, multiple dwelling - leading to noise, traffic, crime.